 Install IssueCapture in React

-Add bug reporting to a React app.
-Works with Create React App, Vite, React Router, and any React 16.8+ setup.
+Add bug reporting to a React app with Create React App or Vite.
+Includes code-splitting, per-route context-based config via React Router, and CRA-vs-Vite env inlining gotchas.

 Quick Summary